Interview with Wentworth family member

 Her aunt and uncle brought him to family gatherings.
 She remembered seeing Wentworth when she drove from Atlanta to fix Thanksgiving dinner for the family.

-The article was the one published by the daily newspaper regarding Garner’s letter to the city council.
+The daily newspaper published the article regarding Garner’s letter to the city council.
 Yancey admitted, “I’m still working on it, to tell you the truth, but we’ll get there.”

 She added, “How do you reconcile those two people?
 It’s total cognitive dissonance.
 I really go back to stages of grief.
 I think the family is re-entering the first phase of shock because of the report.
 And then I’m somewhere in the middle, in the angry phase.”